 - You probably will not have an entry for every blank.
 If you don't have one, don't invent something.
 In particular, if your source does not have an author specified, don't invent something like "NA" or "Author unknown."
 Just leave it blank and Noodletools will take care of things for you.

 - Both the MLA Works Cited page and the APA References page are very particular about capitalization, and Noodletools will help you in that department.
 Follow their advice.
-If you foul something up, the program will underline it with a red squiggle.
+If you foul something up, the program will suggest correct capitalization with a yellow Suggestions call-out box.

 - After you have filled in all the blanks that apply to your source, click the blue Save button.